MoulikB/LibraryManagement/README.md

     +toString() String
 }

 MediaInterface <|..
-Book
-MediaInterface <|..
-Movie
+Book : an instance of MediaInterface <|..
+Movie : an instance of
 Book "1" --> "1" Library : belongs to
 Movie "1" --> "1" Library : belongs to
-Book "1" --> "1" MediaGenres
+Book "1" --> "1" MediaGenres : describes
-Movie "1" --> "1" MediaGenres
+Movie "1" --> "1" MediaGenres : describes

 %% ===== Reviews =====
 class Review {